xrdocs/design/_blogs/2023-6-24-cst-routed-optical-3_0.md

   applications and exposing northbound via IETF RFC 8345 topology models
 * Collecting traffic information from the network for use with CNC's traffic optimization application, Crosswork Optimization Engine
+* Enable Bandwidth Guaranteed Circuit-Style Segment Routing paths using Circuit Style Manager **New in CNC 5.0 / RON 2.1**
 * Perform provisioning of SR-TE, RSVP-TE, L2VPN, and L3VPN using standard industry models (IETF TEAS-TE, L2NM, L3NM) via UI or northbound API
 * Visualization and assurance of SR-TE, RSVP-TE, and xVPN services
+* Optmization of network resources with its industry first Tactical Traffic Engineering applications to perform traffic when needed.
 * Use additional Crosswork applications to perform telemetry collection/alerting, zero-touch provisioning, and automated and assurance network changes